knoxgw/scottishpower/README.md

 ## Overview

 The app is a basic implementation of the interview task's requirements, with some small additions.
 Rather than simply displaying the contents of the Placeholder API's `/albums/` endpoint, I chained some calls together to show the author's username and a thumbnail from one of the pictures in the album.
 This unfortunately results in some overhead when launching the app; I believe the test API is likely a little slow or throttled, however I felt this was acceptable as it allowed me to flesh out the main screen with more interesting contents.
 Please be aware, however, that the app will take a few seconds to download all the data.
+The API also seems a bit slow at downloading images, at least on my end.

 I expanded upon the sorting requirements and added buttons that allow the user to sort by username or title.